PiotrDrechsler/Tripbook/README.md

 - Store URLs to mapy.com routes with built-in domain validation.
 - Add optional descriptions and dates to trips.
 - View, edit, and delete trips via a clean, single-page interface.
+- Calculate route distance and travel time from your current location using Google Routes API.
+- Support for multiple waypoints in trip routes.

 Built as an MVP for certification, Tripbook leverages Astro islands with React, TypeScript, and Supabase for a lightweight yet robust experience.